marmelab/react-admin/packages/ra-core/src/store/README.md

-# Preferences
+# Store

-The Preferences is react-admin's global, synchronous store.
+The Store is react-admin's global, synchronous store.
 We use it to store state shared between several componenents and/or state that must be persisted across page reloads.

-Here are a few examples of elements stored in the pregferences:
+Here are a few examples of elements stored in the store:

 - Is the sidebar open or collapsed?
 - Which rows of a datagrid are selected?